Wake in Fright: Controversy

 In addition to the film's atmosphere of sordid realism, the kangaroo hunting scene contains graphic footage of kangaroos actually being shot.
 A disclaimer at the conclusion of the movie states:

 The hunt lasted several hours, and gradually wore down the filmmakers.
 According to cinematographer Brian West, "the hunters were getting really drunk and they started to miss, ...
 It was becoming this orgy of killing and we [the crew] were getting sick of it."
 Kangaroos hopped about helplessly with gun wounds and trailing intestines.
 Producer George Willoughby fainted after seeing a kangaroo "splattered in a particularly spectacular fashion".
 The crew orchestrated a power failure in order to end the hunt.

 At the 2009 Cannes Classic screening of Wake in Fright, 12 people walked out during the kangaroo hunt.

-Kotcheff, a vegetarian, has defended his use of the hunting footage in the film.
+Kotcheff, a vegetarian, defended his use of the hunting footage in the film.

 Restoration and home-media releases

 For many years, the only known print of Wake in Fright, found in Dublin, was considered of insufficient quality for transfer to DVD or videotape for commercial release.
 In response to this situation, Wake in Fright's editor, Anthony Buckley, began to search in 1994 for a better-preserved copy of the film in an uncut state.
 Eight years later, in Pittsburgh, Buckley found the negatives of Wake in Fright in a shipping container labelled "For Destruction".
 He rescued the material, which formed the basis for the film's painstaking 2009 restoration.
 Evidently a 35mm print in excellent condition had also survived in the collection of the Library of Congress, which screened it in the library's Mary Pickford Theater in 2008, although its reported running time of only 96 minutes suggests this was an edited version.

 Wake in Fright was released on DVD and Blu-ray formats by Madman Entertainment on 4 November 2009, based on a digital restoration completed earlier that year.
 This restoration was shown to the general public for the first time at the Sydney Film Festival in June 2009, and in re-release has been called "a classic Australian film which has achieved cult status".

-Network Ten premiered a two-part miniseries based on the novel on 8 October 2017.
+Umbrella Entertainment has since acquired the global distribution rights to the film.
+Umbrella announced on 17 May 2024 that they have produced a completely new restoration of the film, supervised by Mark Hartley, based on a fresh 4K re-scan from the original camera negative.